 For example we will retain details of donations for 7 years to meet tax and accounting requirements, but we will only hold sensitive medical personal information provided to participate in an overseas trip until the trip is completed.

-Legacy income is an important source of income for our beneficiaries.
+Legacy income is an important source of income for our charitable work in service of our beneficiaries.
 We may keep data you provide indefinitely to carry out the administration of legacies and to communicate with the families of those leaving us legacies.

 Our intention is to use Secure Socket Layer (SSL) software, which encrypts information given over the internet to protect all personal data as soon as it is possible.
 We also seek to ensure our network is protected and routinely monitored and ensure that access to personal data is restricted to those staff and volunteers whose job role requires such access and that suitable training is provided.